brisbane-ptal/explorer/methodology.md

 **Source:** Brisbane City Plan 2014, Flood Overlay Code

 **Methodology:**
 Flood planning areas are spatially joined to PTAL grid cells.
-A cell is flagged as flood-constrained if any portion intersects with FPA1, FPA2A, FPA2B, or FPA3.
+A cell is flagged as flood-constrained if its centroid intersects with FPA1, FPA2A, FPA2B, or FPA3.

+**Grid filtering:**
+Cells with centroids in FPA1 (river zones with no developable land) are excluded from the analysis entirely.
+These represent the Brisbane River, creek corridors, and other areas that are primarily water bodies rather than developable land.

 **Interpretation:**
-Flood constraints don't eliminate development potential, but they add cost and reduce feasibility:
+Flood constraints don't eliminate development potential (except FPA1), but they add cost and reduce feasibility:
 - Elevated habitable floors increase construction costs
 - Basement parking becomes impractical in flood-prone areas
 - Some sites may be excluded from insurance markets